 - fear of sharing loneliness with others: some pastors think that if people knew they struggled, hurt, or had problems, it might lessen the respect they would give and therefore hinder that pastor’s leadership effectiveness.

 Number five can be very powerful.
 Certainly we shouldn’t publicly display all our dirty laundry, or we would diminish our influence.
 But actually I’ve found that when I have appropriately shared my struggles with others, most people endear themselves to me and respect me even more.

 On one of his study breaks he told about a Sunday night visit to a small church.
 After the sermon, the pastor stood before his flock and in tears shared a heartbreak he had experienced from his son.
 He said he felt like a failure and wasn’t sure what to do.
 He then closed the service.
 Spontaneously the people rushed to the front and surrounded him, hugged him, and wept with him.
-Bill then used a term to describe the scene: “the circle of brokenness.”
+The pastor sharing the story then used a term to describe the scene: “the circle of brokenness.”
 As he drew thousands of us into this story, with misty eyes I realized that every pastor yearns for that kind of acceptance.

 If fear of rejection, looking less like a pastor, or worry that you might diminish your influence keeps you from inviting safe people in, realize the danger in which you can put yourself.
 Without safe people, ministry can overwhelm us.

 A psychologist friend of mine once explained that isolation can set up a pastor on a slippery slope toward sexual compromise.
 In isolation, Satan can exploit his vulnerability.
 He can then begin to compromise and live a secret sexual life that may ultimately lead to ministry and/or marriage failure.
 My friend reminded me that sin grows easiest in the darkness.